unibas-tilics/tilics/2024/big_data/article.md

-# Big Data – Making Sense of the Giantic Digital Puzzle
+# Big Data – Making Sense of the Gigantic Digital Puzzle

 Big data refers to massive amounts of information generated every moment.
 Think of it as a giant puzzle where each piece is a small data point, like a social media post, a transaction, or a sensor reading.
 Individually, they seem random, but together, they reveal meaningful patterns.